 Close to Khao San, with social/party vibe on the rooftop

-The hostels are 100% key to the Thailand backpacking experience.
+As you can tell, I think the hostels are 100% key to the Thailand backpacking experience.
 To set you off on the right track, I’ve listed 5 amazing hostels in Bangkok that will drop you right into the traveler scene.

 Staying in hostels is fun, but sometimes it’s nicer to be in a guesthouse.
 I loved staying in bamboo huts in jungle villages in northern Thailand, or renting a cheap beach bungalow on the islands.
-If you meet other backpackers (as you surely will) then you can team up to share the costs of a room.
+If you meet other backpackers (as you inevitably will) you can team up to share the costs of a room.
 You can often find great deals for guesthouses and locals hotels on Booking.com.

 Is backpacking Thailand cheap?